Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: Introduction

-In the present study quadrupole spectra are obtained for 2.76 TeV \pbpb\ collisions, and significant variation of a monopole boost with event \nch\ class is observed.
-Universal variation of quadrupole correlation amplitude with event \nch\ over five orders of magnitude is observed for \pp\ and \pbpb\ collisions {\em combined}, revealing underlying simplicity.
-The correlation amplitude, measured by number of correlated pairs, increases with collision energy by two orders of magnitude from SPS to LHC energies whereas conventional measure $v_2$ appears to saturate at a constant value above 50 GeV.
-The overall results suggest that the azimuth quadrupole component corresponds to novel QCD {\em color quadrupole} emission that may be compared with dijet production as a color dipole process.
+In the present study quadrupole spectra are obtained for 2.76 TeV \pbpb\ collisions (Sec.~\ref{quadspec}).
+Significant variation of monopole boost $\Delta y_{t0}$ with \nch\ event\ class is observed, but collision-energy variation of $v_2(p_t)$ is negligible.
+Major results are as follows: (a) Variation of the quadrupole {\em correlation amplitude} (correlated pair number) with event \nch\ over six orders of magnitude is observed for \pp\ {\em and} \aa\ collisions {\em combined}, revealing underlying simplicity (Sec.~\ref{multcent}). (b) The quadrupole amplitude increases with collision energy by two orders of magnitude from SPS to LHC energies whereas conventional measure $v_2$ appears to saturate at a constant value above 50 GeV (Sec.~\ref{quadedep}).
+The overall results suggest that the azimuth quadrupole source corresponds to novel QCD {\em color quadrupole} radiation that may be compared with dijet production as color dipole radiation.
 It is unlikely that a hydrodynamic description is relevant.